Paul Fiddes: Studies of Fiddes's theology

+Martin Hobgen, minister at Swaything Baptist Church, has used Fiddes' work in his PhD at Manchester University developing Fiddes' concepts of covenant and perichoresis to argue for a type of friendship between disabled and non-disabled congregants.

 Novelist

-Fiddes has recently published his first novel, A Unicorn Dies: A Novel of Mystery and Ideas (Oxford: Firedint Publishing, 2018).
-It is said to be, 'the first novel to reflect the modern cultural preoccupation with the image of the unicorn.'
-The Revd John Barton, DLitt, FBA, lately Oriel and Laing Professor of the Interpretation of Holy Scripture, has said of the book, 'This is such an intriguing and interesting novel.
-The plot is absolutely ingenious and both characterization and dialogue are wonderful.'
-A Unicorn Dies was also reviewed for the online newspaper The Baptist Times by Hugh Whittaker, Director of the Nissan Institute of Japanese Studies and Professor in the Economy and Business of Japan, University of Oxford, and Tutor for Admissions, St Antony's College.
-Professor Whittaker concludes, "A Unicorn Dies operates on several levels.
+Fiddes published a novel, A Unicorn Dies: A Novel of Mystery and Ideas in 2018 (Oxford: Firedint Publishing).
+It was reviewed in the online newspaper The Baptist Times by Hugh Whittaker, who wrote "A Unicorn Dies operates on several levels.
 It is both gripping and complex.
-I very much enjoyed this quest with Giles, and look forward to the next novel.
-It won’t be an easy act to follow."
-Fiddes's novel received a North American launch at University Baptist Church, Charlottesville, Virginia on 21 March 2018.
+I very much enjoyed this quest with Giles [the protagonist], and look forward to the next novel.
+It won't be an easy act to follow."

 Publications

-Fiddes is the sole author of 12 academic books, one novel, and more than 115 articles and book chapters.
+Fiddes is the sole author of over 12 academic books, one novel, and more than 128 articles, book chapters, and published lectures.
 He has also written five books as a joint author and is additionally the editor or co-editor of 12 books.
 His work is published by some of the world's leading publishers, including Oxford University Press, Cambridge University Press, University of Wales Press, Mercer University Press, Sheffield Academic Press, Blackwell, Ashgate, Springer, Liturgical Press, Paternoster, Eerdmans, SPCK, SCM, DLT, and Marshall Pickering.

-Fiddes has also been honoured with two Festschriften (books written by other scholars in his honour):
+Fiddes has also been honoured with two Festschriften: